 Let us suppose there are two collective units, one of which has a total voting population of 100 citizens while the second has a voting population of 1000 citizens.
 If our hypotheses about the costs of collective decision-making are valid, there may be several activities which the rational individual will choose to collectivize in the first "country" that he will leave under private organization in the second, and larger, political unit.
 The expected costs of organizing decisions, under any given rule, will be less in the smaller unit than in the larger, assuming that the populations of each are roughly comparable.
-For example, simple majority rule in the first "country" the assent of 501 cess.
-The idea that politics is one of the noblest endeavors is central to the Greek conception.
-Hannah Arendt's The Human Condition (Chicago: University of Chicago Press, 1958) is a modern statement of this position.
-For our purposes it is important to note only that, insofar as engaging in political bargaining is pleasurable in itself, the rational individual will choose to weigh the resources costs of this activity less heavily relative to the external costs of collective action.
-Other things being equal, he will, therefore, choose a set of more inclusive decision-making rules.

-citizens will be needed.
+For example, simple majority rule in the first "country" will require the assent of only 51 citizens to a decision.
+In the second "country" the assent of 501 citizens will be needed.
 The differences in the costs of organizing such majority coalitions may be significant in the two cases.
 On the other hand, if the two "countries" possess equal ultimate "sovereignty," the expected external costs of any given collective action may not be substantially different in the two units.
-From this it follows that, for those activities which are collectivized in both units, the smaller unit will normally have a more inclusive decisionmaking rule than the larger unit.
+From this it follows that, for those activities which are collectivized in both units, the smaller unit will normally have a more inclusive decision-making rule than the larger unit.

 This is a very important implication which has normative value.
 As we have suggested, the costs of reaching agreement, of bargaining, are, from a "social" point of view, wasteful.
-One means of reducing these costs is to organize collective activity in the smallest units consistent with the extern of the externality that the collectivization is designed to eliminate.
+One means of reducing these costs is to organize collective activity in the smallest units consistent with the extent of the externality that the collectivization is designed to eliminate.

-The Optimum Size of Governments
+The Optimum Size Of Governments